Home » Biblical Meanings » Biblical Meaning Of Numbers 1-40

 10. Divine Transition and New Beginnings (40): Finally, number 40 represents divine transition and new beginnings.
 It signifies a period of preparation and purification, leading to a fresh start and a renewed commitment to God.
 The forty days and nights of Jesus’ fasting in the wilderness, followed by His ministry, illustrate this theme of divine transition and new beginnings.

-See Also: Biblical Meaning Of Long Hair In A Dream
+See Also: Biblical Meaning Of 60

 Conclusion